Lesson Plan for Teachers

 Activity stages

-• Ask students to share tips for choosing things to read
+Ask for volunteers to share tips for choosing keywords to search and for choosing things to read

-• Ask students to discuss how they use Google Translate and share with students the pros and cons of the tool
+Ask students to discuss how they use Google Translate or other tools (such as ChatGPT) and share with students the pros and cons of the tools